 Individuals acting as representatives of the DCC in its role as SMKI Registration Authority are:

 SMKI Registration Authority Manager.
-The process by which a SMKI Registration Authority Manager is nominated, verified, authorised and provided with the means to authenticate their access to SMKI Services and/or SMKI Repository Services is set out in SMKI RAPP Sections 6.2 and 6.4.
+The process by which a SMKI Registration Authority Manager is nominated, verified, authorised and provided with the means to authenticate their access to SMKI Services and/or the SMKI Repository Service is set out in SMKI RAPP Sections 6.2 and 6.4.

 SMKI Registration Authority Personnel.
 The process by which SMKI Registration Authority Personnel are nominated, verified, authorised and provided with the means to authenticate their access to SMKI Services and/or SMKI Repository is set out in SMKI RAPP Sections 6.3 and 6.4.

 The DCC shall ensure that only a SMKI Registration Authority Manager or SMKI Registration Authority Personnel may act on behalf of the DCC in respect of matters relating to the SMKI Registration Authority.
-Each Party, RDP, SECCo and the DCC (in its role of DCC Service Provider) shall refrain from dealing with DCC personnel (including Registration Authority Managers and Registration Authority Personnel) other than as directed by the DCC Service Desk for the purposes of submitting CSRs and CRRs.
+Each Party, RDP, SECCo and the DCC (in its role of DCC Service Provider) shall refrain from dealing with DCC Personnel (including SMKI Registration Authority Managers and SMKI Registration Authority Personnel) other than as directed by the Service Desk for the purposes of submitting Certificate Signing Requests (CSRs) and Certificate Revocation Requests (CRRs).

 The DCC, in order to perform its role as SMKI Registration Authority, shall nominate at least two individuals to become a SMKI Registration Authority Manager, each of which will have responsibility for: